Komanda massacre: International

-Human Rights Groups
+Human Rights organizations

 Human Rights Watch encouraged the FARDC and MONUSCO to "urgently" complete its investigation and publish its findings.
 Furthermore, it argued that the military organization should reestablish trust with civilians to receive notice of militant activities and other protection needs.
 It underscored the need to have quicker response times and to find and hold ADF militants accountable.
-Citing Operation Shujaa not curbing violence in North Kivu and Ituri, HRW called for the African Union (AU) and UNSC.
+Citing Operation Shujaa not curbing violence in North Kivu and Ituri, HRW called for the African Union (AU) and UNSC to build a "credible strategy to address the deepening security crisis and grave rights abuses."
 It extended a similar recommendation to President of the DRC, Félix Tshisekedi, specifically through "tighter military oversight" to avoid further atrocities as the government "has a duty to protect civilians and ensure justice for victims of these repeated atrocities."